yashraj01-se/Machine-Learning-Algorithms/KNN/intuition.md

 # KNN is used for both Classification and Regression but mostly used for classification.
+## Choice of k controls and Bias and Varience tradeoff.
 # Key idea:

 “Similar points should have similar labels.”